Skip to Main Content

 Chef-owner Nino Redruello's approach is shaped by the materials the lake and its surrounding region provide.
 He selects lake fish and aromatic herbs personally, and he produces his own mullet roe, a product with deep roots in southern Italian coastal cuisine.
 Bottarga di muggine has been made along the Adriatic and Ionian coasts for centuries, and producing it in-house rather than sourcing commercially is a signal of both commitment to craft and a specific reading of what regional authenticity requires.
 The mullet that populate Lago di Lesina are a direct ingredient in the restaurant's identity in a way that sourced-from-elsewhere product could never replicate.

-The Michelin citation notes that regional flavours are central, with occasional modern adjustments.
+Regional flavours are central, with occasional modern adjustments.
 That framing places the kitchen within a broader pattern visible across serious Italian regional cooking: the tradition anchors the dish, and the modern gesture, where it appears, tends to be a matter of technique or presentation rather than a fundamental reworking of flavour logic.
-It is a different instinct from the progressive Italian approach at Reale in Castel di Sangro or the creative distance from tradition at Atelier Moessmer Norbert Niederkofler in Brunico.
+It follows a different instinct from the progressive Italian approach at Reale in Castel di Sangro or the creative distance from tradition at Atelier Moessmer Norbert Niederkofler in Brunico.
 Le Antiche Sere belongs to the strand of Italian cooking that treats the local larder as both constraint and argument.

 The Bib Gourmand Tier in Italian Regional Dining